-Combat a Bad situation...
-To err is human and magicians are after all human beings and hence are as susceptible to bungling as other human beings.
-Goof-ups, as mistakes that occur during performance are typically referred to as, can be of varying degrees with some being very basic and others grave to the point of revealing the secret underlying the trick.
+Combat a bad situation...
+To err is human and magicians are after all human beings and hence are as susceptible to making mistakes as other human beings.
+Goof-ups, as mistakes that occur during a performance are typically referred to as, can be of varying degrees with some being very basic and others grave to the point of revealing the secret underlying the trick.

-Under no circumstances should the magician make it apparent through his actions or words that something is wrong - in fact he must make it a point to continue as if there is nothing wrong and whatever happened was meant to be.
+Under no circumstances should the magician make it apparent through their actions or words that something is wrong - in fact they must make it a point to continue as if there is nothing wrong and whatever happened was meant to be.

-Difficult though it is to maintain a calm demeanor, inspiration can be drawn from the past as history shows that there is not a single magician who has not suffered the embarrassment of a malfunctioning prop or been a victim of a trick gone haywire.
+Difficult though it is to maintain a calm demeanour, inspiration can be drawn from the past as history shows that there is not a single magician who has not suffered the embarrassment of a malfunctioning prop or been a victim of a trick gone haywire.

 After all the show does not come to an end just because of a mistake having been committed but needs to progress at the same tempo as that set by the magician when the show commenced.

 Something that should be completely avoided is to re-perform the goofed-up trick with the thought that it might work out the second time.
 Not only will it expose your mistake but bungling the second time will cause irreparable harm to your reputation.

 Importance of training before performing in front of a real audience for the first time cannot be stressed enough, and to to effect training sessions, how ever boring and monotonous they might seem, must be taken seriously and regularly.
 That said training can also be stretched to include contingency measures that can be taken if and when things go wrong so that you can continue performing without missing a step.

 Ultimately, for you to be able to emerge unscathed and confident as ever after having goofed up, it is imperative to forgive yourself since you are but a human being and erring is an inherent part of your nature.